digital-industry-group/Capstone2022/README.md

 ## Project Setup

-~This command is for creating the virtual env~ python -m venv venv
+1. This command is for creating the virtual env: python -m venv venv

-~then you have to activate the env~
+2. Activate the env:
-~ file is the main app file. in this case it's app.py ~ .env is a file I created that contains mailchimp Api Key. for windows, type this command for activating the env : '\venv\Scripts\activate for mac or linux, type this command to activate the env: source venv/bin/activate
+for windows, type this command for activating the env : '\venv\Scripts\activate for mac or linux, type this command to activate the env: source venv/bin/activate

+3. After activating install the all the packages with this command: pip install -r requirements.txt

+4. Then use command to run application:  flask run

+5. On front end make sure to install all packages using npm install

+<!--
+.env is a file I created that contains mailchimp Api Key.
 ~Venv file is the virtual environment file
-~flaskenv is for Flaskenv for flask environment to set which
+~flaskenv is for Flaskenv for flask environment to set which file is the main app file. in this case it's app.py

-after activating install the all the packages with this command: pip install -r requirements.txt

-then use command to run application:  flask run

-on front end make sure to install all packages using npm install

-<!--
 flask_smorest is the package to create the api with flask,

 this package provides api swagger doccumentation.